IntersectMBO/governance-actions/mainnet/2025-10-22-twa-snek/snek-twa-metadata.md

 The administrator of the budget funds will be Intersect, offering continuous oversight.
 Expenditures will be tracked against the stated use of funds, with reporting, receipts, and independent audits ensuring that spending remains aligned with the proposal’s objectives.
 This approach provides the flexibility required to execute global listings while still offering the Treasury transparent, phased accountability.

-A public version of the loan agreement signed between Intersect and the Snek Foundation will be made available and linked directly from this governance action, with sensitive information redacted for security and privacy reasons.
+A public version of the loan agreement between Intersect and the Snek Foundation will be made available if this Treasury Withdrawal action passes, with sensitive information redacted for security and privacy reasons.
+The current draft loan agreement can be found in References.

 Additionally, a Board of Advisors will be appointed to provide guidance, feedback, and external validation.